otyheno/30-days-of-JavaScript/README.md

 Day 2.
-Implemented a wTo do list which utilizes browser local storage
+Implemented a To do list which utilizes browser local storage

 Day 3.
-Implemented
+Implemented Quiz app

+Day 4
+Random password generator